gbif/data-blog/content/post/2019-08-19-gbif-backbone-taxonomy.md

 <img align="right" style="padding: 15px" src="https://media.giphy.com/media/dyQz30zMX1rmhkevwg/giphy.gif" alt="Backbone building" width="500"/>

-As you can see our algorithm starts with the [eight kingdoms](https://www.gbif.org/species/search?rank=KINGDOM&status=ACCEPTED), then adds the taxa from the [Catalogue of life](https://www.gbif.org/dataset/7ddf754f-d193-4cc9-b351-99906754a03b) before adding other sources in order of priority.
+As you can see our algorithm starts with the [eight kingdoms](https://www.gbif.org/species/search?rank=KINGDOM&status=ACCEPTED), then adds the taxa from the <br> [Catalogue of life](https://www.gbif.org/dataset/7ddf754f-d193-4cc9-b351-99906754a03b) before adding other sources in order of priority.
 New taxa are ignored if their statuses conflict with what was previously added.

 Afterward, the synonyms are identified and some infra-specifics are added.
 Note that:

 * The synonyms respect authors.
 * The author match is necessarily loose to accommodate variations such as abbreviations.
 * Authors are preferred from nomenclators.